 Welcome to class two, Miss Dowling’s class.

-In our class we have ten year three children and ten year four children.
-Our teaching assistant is called Mrs Flaherty.
+In our class we have seven year three children and ten year four children.
+Our teaching assistant is Mrs Flaherty.
 Our teachers describe us as happy, polite and enthusiastic children who are kind friends to one another.

 We all love Dalton School and are very much looking forward to our learning this year.